dnsimple/dnsimple-support/content/articles/dnsimple-services.markdown

 ## DNS hosting

-We bill DNS hosting as on top of your subscription base fee.
+Each DNS zone is billed separately from any base subscription fee.
 Pricing is available on our [pricing page](https://dnsimple.com/pricing).

 ## Domain registration